crh3675/wayfinder-mini/README.md

 If there is no output, then all tests passed.

-If you don't want build a board to run and test, you can pass the `-r` or --``random` flag"
+If you don't want to build a board, you can pass the `-r` or `--random` flag"

     node app -r 100x100 -m NNEWSWESNS